Baby hatch: Modern examples

-The first modern baby hatch was in South Africa in July 1999 and was installed by Door of Hope Children's Mission (Hole in the Wall) at a small mission church in Berea in Johannesburg.
-In 1999 the pastor, Cheryl Allen, and deacons learned with deep distress that a high number of newly born infants were abandoned.
+A baby hatch was installed by Door of Hope Children's Mission (Hole in the Wall) in Johannesburg, South Africa in 1999 after the pastor, Cheryl Allen, learned that a high number of newly born infants were abandoned.
 Pastor Allen realised that many of those desperate women and girls may well have acted differently if there had been an alternative.
 The church made a hole in their wall and a "baby bin" was installed allowing for mothers to leave their babies any time, day or night.
 The moment a baby is placed in the "baby bin" care workers on duty receive an electronic signal alerting them.
 The baby is taken in and the anonymity of the "donor" ensured.
 Baby M was the first baby that came through the "baby bin", arriving on 3 October 1999.
 To date (2013), Door of Hope has received over 1300 babies.
 148 have come through the "baby bin" but most come from hospitals, police or community members and some babies have even been brought personally by the mothers.